igvteam/igv-webapp/README.md

 ### Data Servers

 IGV-Web uses igv.js, a JavasScript client.
-Servers for track data must support CORS access and Range requests.
+To host your own track data, note that the hosting server must support CORS access and Range requests.
 See https://github.com/igvteam/igv.js/wiki/Data-Server-Requirements for more details.

 ## License